AlessandroCH2/GenshinCBTServer/README.md

 Server for Anime Game CBT 1\
-You need a proxy for redirect dispatch to localhost:8099\
-Download the resources folder from https://github.com/Hiro420/GI_CBT1_Data/tree/GenshinCBTServer_resources and paste it in your PS exe folder
+You need a proxy for redirect dispatch to localhost:8099 or use integrated proxy if you are using it localhost Download the resources folder from https://github.com/Hiro420/GI_CBT1_Data/tree/GenshinCBTServer_resources and paste it in your PS exe folder

 Create new dispatch account with: